jv-62/BR-Architect/README.md

-# jv-62-BR-Architect.github.io
+# BR-Architect
-A static website build using bootstrap HTML and CSS.
+A static website build using HTML, css and bootstrap.